ormandi/Gossip-Learning-Framework/README.md

 building or running the project are included in the *lib* directory of the project.)

-* __running a predefined simulation__: In the *res* directory of the project you can find some training datasets (*db* subdirectory) and some configuration templates (*config* subdirectory).
-To run a simulation applying one of the predefined scenario on the [Iris](http://archive.ics.uci.edu/ml/datasets/Iris) dataset you have to type the following code snippet `res/script/run.sh training_db evaluation_db 100 scenario result` (assuming a standard unix environment with installed java and gnuplot) in the root directory of the project.
+* __running a predefined simulation__: To run a simulation applying one of the predefined scenario on the [Iris](http://archive.ics.uci.edu/ml/datasets/Iris) dataset you have to type the following code snippet `res/script/run.sh training_db evaluation_db 100 scenario result` (assuming a standard unix environment with java and gnuplot installed).
 The parameters of the `run.sh` are pretty intuitives and you can find examples in the package.
 The first two parameters refer to the training and evaluation databases respectively presented in [SVMLight format](http://svmlight.joachims.org/).
 You can use the `res/db/iris_setosa_versicolor_train.dat` and